PATCH! {P}sychometrics-{A}ssis{T}ed Ben{CH}marking of Large Language Models against Human Populations: A Case Study of Proficiency in 8th Grade Mathematics: Preliminaries

-where $m_i$ is the number of response score categories for item $i$, usually 3; $x_i$ is the scored response to item $i$, ranging between 0 and $m_i-1$ (i.e., $0$, $1$ and $2$, for incorrect, partially correct, and correct responses); $\theta$, $a_i$, $b_i$ have the same interpretations as in the 3PL and 2PL models; $d_{i, 1}$ is the category $l$ threshold parameter.
+where $m_i$ is the number of response score categories for item $i$; $x_i$ is the response score of item $i$ between 0 and $m_i-1$ (e.g., $0$, $1$ and $2$, for incorrect, partially correct, and correct responses); $\theta$, $a_i$, $b_i$ have the same interpretations as in the 3PL and 2PL models; $d_{i, 1}$ is the category $l$ threshold parameter.
 Setting $d_{i, 0}=0$ and $\sum_{j=1}^{m_i-1} d_{i, j}=0$ resolves the indeterminacy of the model parameters.

 Assuming conditional independence, the joint probability of a particular response pattern $x$ across a set of $n$ items is given by: